rahmanin/clockware-application/README.md

 ### `Run app`

-To run react-app use "yarn start".
+To run react-app use "yarn dev".
+This command will run client and server concurrently.
-To run server use "cd server", then "yarn start".